 - §15 - In the period from the case launch until the team has presented their solution, teams are not allowed to consult their advisors or any non-team members.
 For teams that proceed to the Final this rule applies until the final presentation.

-- §16 - Only open sources are allowed, i.e. sources that do not require a login (this includes e-mail, library and similar resources).
-Collaboration tools like Google Drive and online versions of Microsoft Office are excluded from this rule.
+- §16 - Only open sources are allowed, i.e. sources that do not require a login.
+Digital library resources from each school and collaboration tools like Google Drive and online versions of Microsoft Office are excluded from this rule.

 - §17 - All presentations must be made in English and should be presented using Microsoft PowerPoint (16:9 format).